Every month, I publish an answer to a reader’s question. Here’s a transcript of my answer to the reader question about my relationship with adversity:

 Hey Lisanne, what is adversity?
 What have you learned about it over the years?

-I’m very aware that adversity is something we all encounter sooner or later.
-Living a frictionless existence is nothing more than a fairytale as nobody’s life is entirely free from challenges — neither is mine.
+I’m very well aware that adversity is something we all encounter sooner or later.
+Living a frictionless existence is pretty much a fairytale as nobody’s life is entirely free from challenges, and I’ve seen enough obstacles to know that neither is mine.

-I’ve figured that the most effective way of handling adversity is by coming to terms with the situation as it is.
+I think handling adversity well has a lot to do with coming to terms with the situation as it is.
 It has more to do with how well you can allow the feeling of overwhelm and are able to accept the challenges that enter your life, than it does with avoiding or minimizing setbacks.

-Acceptance however, is a different way of going on with the flow of life.
+Acceptance, however, reduces this tension and is a very different way of going on with the flow of life.
 In Eckhart Tolle’s essential teachings, he explains how the world is not here to make us happy as it does not have the power to, but it’s there to make us conscious instead.
 He teaches that by accepting challenges, and letting go of attachment to outcomes, we can find a deeper sense of peace and fulfillment.

 Although acceptance is much easier said than done, especially when big unbearable tragedies hit us, it enables us to adapt, overcome, and ultimately find peace in the process.
 When we accept adversities as they come, we tend to work with the situation more calmly and effectively.
 Acceptance offers a different way of moving through life—believing that when challenges come our way, we can always ask ourselves: what is this here to teach me?